Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: The Mixed Fleet Traffic Problem: Freight vs. Passenger Integration

 The literature frequently highlights the incompatibility of these two electrical demand profiles when unmanaged.
 A passenger train requires a brief, sharp spike in current to reach its cruising speed, after which its power demand drops considerably.
 In contrast, a fully laden freight train (often exceeding 2,000 tonnes) requires a massive, sustained current draw over a prolonged time window just to overcome its initial inertia and gradient resistance.

-A critical oversight in traditional infrastructure design, as identified by \cite{femine_2020_power}, is the reliance on averaged public grid loads.
-The authors argue that these standard power quality metrics fail to adequately account for the highly transient, sustained traction demands of heavy freight.
-Expanding on this infrastructural critique, \cite{hu_2017_a} demonstrates that the electrical burden extends far beyond raw current draw; they reveal that mixed-freight fleets frequently operate at severely degraded power factors (often between 0.70 and 0.84).
-The literature synthesizes these findings to show that this poor power factor drastically amplifies the injection of negative sequence components and reactive power back into the national grid.
+A critical oversight in traditional infrastructure design, as identified by \cite{femine_2020_power}, is the reliance on averaged public grid loads, which fail to adequately account for the highly transient, sustained traction demands of heavy freight.
+Building on this critique, \cite{hu_2017_a} demonstrates that the electrical burden extends beyond raw current draw: mixed-freight fleets frequently operate at severely degraded power factors (often between 0.70 and 0.84), amplifying the injection of negative sequence components and reactive power back into the national grid.

-Consequently, recent research has framed the accelerating heavy freight train not only as a vehicle, but as a continuous, inefficient load sink that heavily depresses the localised catenary voltage for miles around it.
+Recent research therefore frames the accelerating heavy freight train not only as a vehicle, but as a continuous load sink that depresses the localised catenary voltage for miles around it.